 Let’s talk about reality for a second.
 Parents must educate their kids when it comes to the realities of fire, traffic, sharp objects, and overdue library books.
 But a kid pursuing a dream?
 On the road to wherever, life will provide plenty of reality without our help.

 Our job is to open doors and windows for our children so they can open their minds.
 Our job is to expose them to limitless possibilities so they’ll fashion a vision of their own future.
 No one can foretell where or how far a child may go.
 Don’t even try.
 Relax.
 Celebrate your children’s dreams.
 They may get you dreaming again.

-Annie Fox, M.Ed., is an internationally respected parenting expert, award-winning author, and a trusted online adviser for tweens and teens.
-Annie is the host of the weekly video podcast Family Confidential: Secrets of Successful Parenting.
+Annie Fox, MEd is an internationally respected parenting expert, award-winning author, and a trusted online adviser for tweens and teens.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.